MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/ad-group-negative-age-criterion.md

 ## <a name="target"></a>Target
 The age range that you want to exclude.

 Supported values are *EighteenToTwentyFour*, *TwentyFiveToThirtyFour*, *ThirtyFiveToFourtyNine*, *FiftyToSixtyFour*, and *SixtyFiveAndAbove*.
-With Audience campaigns you can also exclude *Unknown* i.e., people whose age is not known.
+You can also exclude *Unknown* i.e., people whose age is not known.

+> [!WARNING]
+> Your reach may be signifigantly reduced if you exclude the *Unknown* catagory for an ad group.

 > [!NOTE]
 > In many countries or regions, online advertisers are not supposed to target any users less than 18 years old.
 Microsoft Advertising does not deliver interest-based advertising to children whose birthdate in their Microsoft account identifies them as under 13 years of age.
 For more information see the [Microsoft Privacy Statement](https://privacy.microsoft.com/privacystatement).